 La Laguna without a car?
-Its proximity to Santa Cruz, and its position as something of a commuter hub for those that work in the capital, mean that there are frequent buses from Santa Cruz to La Laguna.
-From the southern resorts, it’s anywhere between 70-90 minutes on the bus to Santa Cruz, with the 110 and 111 leaving frequently throughout the day.
+There are frequent buses from Santa Cruz to La Laguna as it’s something of a commuter hub for those that work in the capital.
+From the southern resorts, it’s about 70-90 minutes to Santa Cruz by bus.
+The #110 and #111 leave frequently throughout the day.

-Santa Cruz without a car?; Buses from the southern resorts (110, 111) run every 30 minutes and take 70 – 90 minutes; from Puerto de la Cruz (102,103) they also run every 30 minutes and take 40 – 55 minutes.
-There are trams which run throughout the city, single journey tickets are currently €1.25.
+Santa Cruz without a car?; Buses from the southern resorts (110, 111) run every 30 minutes and take 70 – 90 minutes; from Puerto de la Cruz (102,103) they run every 30 minutes and take 40 – 55 minutes.
+There are trams which run throughout the city, single journey tickets are currently €1.35.

-We found the best place to enjoy sunset – when we finally found it – was Playa Los Guios, a small black sand beach nestled underneath the cliffs.
-The marina is lovely, but unfortunately views of the cliffs are somewhat obstructed by the harbour wall.
-There are some nice little bars and restaurants around the quayside though, and we enjoyed a huge paella here, staying in the town until well after dark.
-Making for an interesting drive back to San Eugenio along the winding and dark roads before reaching the better-lit TF-1.
+We found the best place to enjoy sunset was Playa de los Guios, a small black sand beach nestled underneath the cliffs.
+In fact, Los Gigantes has some of the best beaches in Tenerife.
+The marina is lovely, but views of the cliffs are somewhat obstructed by the harbour wall.
+There are some nice little bars and restaurants around the quayside, and we enjoyed a huge paella here, staying in the town until well after dark.
+Making for an interesting drive back along the winding and dark roads before reaching the better-lit TF-1.

 Los Gigantes without a car?
-It’s about an hour by bus from the southern resorts to Los Gigantes; the 473 takes the scenic TF-47 through some of the towns closest to Los Gigantes, including Alcala, La Arena (with its black sand beach) and Puerto de Santiago.
+It’s about an hour by bus from the southern resorts to Los Gigantes.
+The 473 takes the scenic TF-47 through some of the towns closest to Los Gigantes, including Alcala, La Arena (with its black sand beach) and Puerto de Santiago.
 From Puerto de la Cruz, it’s either a trip over the mountains in the North-West on the 325 which runs every couple of hours, or a more circuitous route around the north and east of the island.

-We intended to get to Mount Teide early, to catch the first cable car of the day to reach the highest peak in the whole of Spain.
-Except we found the Parque Nacional de las Cañadas del Teide so fascinating, with its ever-changing scenery, that we didn’t find ourselves nearing the base until almost noon.
+We intended to get to Mount Teide early, to catch the first cable car of the day to reach Spain’s highest peak.
+Except we found the ever-changing scenery of Parque Nacional de las Cañadas del Teide so fascinating that we didn’t find ourselves nearing Teide until almost noon.
 At which point it was teeming with visitors, with tour buses and rental cars overspilling from the car parks.
 So we contented ourselves with continuing to explore the national park.

-Puerto de la Cruz is the main resort in the North of the island, but seems a little more elegant than the main resorts in the South and a tad less “Brits Abroad”.
+Puerto de la Cruz is the main resort in the North of the island – and it’s a tad less “Brits Abroad”.
 It has a beautiful promenade which reminded me a lot of the Riva in Split.
 Like Santa Cruz, there is a lido complex overlooking the seafront, and a kilometre-long black sand beach.
 It’s also in close proximity to the popular Loro Parque, famed for its huge collection of parrots and the biggest dolphinarium in Europe.

 Puerto de La Cruz without a car?
 From the southern resorts you can get Bus 343 from Los Cristianos or from Tenerife South Airport, which goes directly across the island to Puerto de la Cruz.
 The journey takes around 1 hr 45 minutes.
 Alternatively, you can travel from Santa Cruz – several buses take the 45 minute journey to the northern resort.

 The village of Masca is tiny.
 You feel like you’ve left modern civilisation behind, yet it is still prepared to greet all the tourists that descend on it each day.
-For those who want to put in the effort, it’s a 4.5km long trek from the village down to the ocean.
+For those who fancy a hike, it’s a 4.5km long trek from the village down to the ocean.
 Seemed a bit of a palaver to do that, get a boat to Los Gigantes and then get a bus or taxi back to Masca to pick up the car, but with a bit of planning its certainly doable.
+And this will take you to one of the most spectacular beaches in Tenerife.
 We drove from Garachico to Masca via the TF-436 from Buenavista, stopping at the lovely Mirador de la Cruz de Hilda for a drink.

 Driving in Tenerife: After finding European driving a doddle in Croatia, Mr Fletche was more than happy to pick up the driving reins in Tenerife.
 We used Autoreisen, who were recommended on many of the car rental forums, and they were certainly easy to deal with and most importantly provided us with a great all-inclusive price for the week.
 The Autopista Sur (TF-1) provides a speedy route along the south and east of the island, with a similar route in the North (TF-5), from Santa Cruz across to Puerto de la Cruz.

 We were pleasantly surprised by the delights that Tenerife had to offer.
 Away from the hedonistic Playa de las Americas, and the “Brits Abroad” vibe of the Costa Adeje resorts, it is a truly stunning island that we look forward to returning to soon.